BnB Project

 New DataFrame with aggregated columns

-* Grouped by date. *This also helps to reduce the amount of data so that Tableau Public handles.*
+- Grouped by date.
+This also helps to reduce the amount of data for Tableau Public.

 #group bookings by date